 What is a site map and how do I read it?

-Through this website redesign process, we will develop a working site map for your website.
 A site map is a planning tool that visually shows how information will be grouped and labeled, where content will be located, and how a user will move through your website.
 It lists the pages and content organized in hierarchical fashion that should be read from top down, from left to right.

 At the top of the site map is your homepage.
 The information listed there is what will be shown on your site’s homepage (key messaging, a brief description of your department and what it does, a list of upcoming events, testimonials about your department, etc.)